bondy-io/bondy-demo-marketplace/README.md

 **Note:** A bot gives up on an item after 3 consecutive bidding failures.

 A bot subscribes to 2 topics:
-* `market.item.added`: To know when a new item is on offer.
+* `com.market.item.added`: To know when a new item is on offer.
-* `market.item.new_price`: To know when there is a new accepted bid.
+* `com.market.item.new_price`: To know when there is a new accepted bid.

 Similarly to the client, it calls some RPCs to try and win some items:
-* `market.bidder.add` to identify itself as a bidder.
+* `com.market.bidder.add` to identify itself as a bidder.
-* `market.get`: To get all the listed items when it joins the marketplace.
+* `com.market.get`: To get all the listed items when it joins the marketplace.
-* `market.item.bid`: To bid on a listed item.
+* `com.market.item.bid`: To bid on a listed item.
-* `market.item.get`: To get the details of a specific item for optimum bid.
+* `com.market.item.get`: To get the details of a specific item for optimum bid.

 Once you are familiar with the log printed by the bot, you can try and have several of them competing against each other.